Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 Comment on how cute or special the child is or share with them how special their connection is.

-Now that’s Love Bombing and Affection Bombing for sure: When you’re showered with affection or loving words or compliments, or anything like that.
+When you’re showered with affection, loving words, compliments, or anything like that.

 Who doesn’t want to be told how cute or special they are?